 About SyracuseThe growth of Syracuse as a prominent city is due to its geographic location and geologic wealth.
 In 1570 Onondaga leader Hiawatha chose the site as the location of the capital of the Iroquois Confederacy.
 The Jesuits founded a mission and fort called Ste.
 Marie de Gannentaha in the area in 1656.
 The fort was abandoned after 2 years.

-Salt first brought the Indians and the French to the shores of Onondaga Lake; the first Anglo-American settlers came to boil the brine in 1788.
+Salt first brought Native Americans and the French to the shores of Onondaga Lake; the first Anglo-American settlers came to boil the brine in 1788.
 The city of Syracuse was founded in 1805 and for many years supplied the bulk of the salt used in the world.

-Syracuse's Native American population is concentrated south of the city in Nedrow at the Onondaga Indian Reservation, which is the seat of the Iroquois Confederacy.
+Syracuse's Native American population is concentrated south of the city in Nedrow at the Onondaga Reservation, which is the seat of the Onondaga Nation.
+(These members of the Haudenosaunee or “People of the Long House,” also have been known as the Iroquois Confederacy or Six Nations.)

 Syracuse University, founded in 1870, occupies a 640-acre campus; its most outstanding feature is the Carrier Dome sports stadium.